Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

 - **SED (Stream EDitor)**
   - The sed editor is called a stream editor, as opposed to a regular interactive text editor.
 In an interactive text editor, such as vim, you interactively use keyboard commands to insert, delete, or replace text in the data.
 A stream editor edits a stream of data based on a set of rules you supply ahead of time before the editor processes it.
   - Syntax: `sed OPTIONS SCRIPT FILE`
+  - We should use a single quote at the beginning and the end of the script, otherwise shell interprets special characters, and the result will be different.
+  - Sed works on a temporary buffer called - The Pattern Space - it does not change the original input.
+  - The three most commonly used sed operations are:
+    - Printing to STDOUT
+    - Delete from a file
+    - Substitution
   - Sed Command Options:
     |Option|Description|
     |------|-----------|